 What ROTC Cadets Did at Fort Gordon

-Training was designed to mirror the first phase of officer training.
+Training at Fort Gordon was designed to mirror the first phase of officer training.
 Pete would have completed:

 Leadership Reaction Courses